cloudfoundry/summit-hands-on-labs/the-hague-2019/cf-troubleshooting-challenge/docs-app/content/tricky/tricky-05.md

 ---
 title: "Tricky 05"
-date: 2019-09-05T09:13:00+03:00
+date: 2019-09-04T09:13:24+03:00
 weight: 405
 ---

 ## Application:
-Two python web applications, frontend and backend.
-Backend gathers some data about public clouds availability and ruturns some data about backend intself instance, all in json format.
-Frontend gathers this data and show html page.
+A golang web application with a single button, which generate log messages.

 ## Task:
-Deploy apps with a manifest.
-We expect backend to have no public route in this task.
-Here you need to modify manifest and configure CloudFoundry iself.
+Deploy an app with a manifest.
+App should work, but in his case you should fix the app to see generated logs in cf logs output.
+Logs look like `this is test log`

+NOTE: we expect you to modify aplication code here, so minimal coding experience (any language) is expected.

 ## ACCEPTANCE CRITERIAS:
 - "cf apps" shows at leat one instance of an app
-- "cf logs APP-NAME --recent" shows recent logs for an app
+- "cf logs APP-NAME --recent" shows recent logs for an app.
-- app URL checked in browser and working
+  NOTE: generated logs should be also visible
+- an app can be accessed using an app's route

 ## Tags
-tag_manifest tag_python tag_networking tag_routing
+tag_manifest tag_goland tag_logs